Kevin Keegan: Newcastle United

 Newcastle won their first six games of the 1994–95 season to top the league and they appeared capable of winning their first league title since 1927.
-The shock departure of Cole to Manchester United in January weakened their attack, and they finished the season in sixth place—not enough for another UEFA Cup campaign.
+The shock departure of Cole to Manchester United in January weakened their attack, and they finished the season in sixth place – not enough for another UEFA Cup campaign.
 In the meantime, autumn signing Paul Kitson was partnered with Beardsley in attack.
 Keegan made several important additions to the Newcastle side in the summer of 1995: Reading goalkeeper Shaka Hislop, Paris Saint-Germain's French winger David Ginola, Queens Park Rangers striker Les Ferdinand, and Wimbledon defender Warren Barton.
 Ferdinand was Newcastle's biggest signing at £6 million, while the £4 million paid for Barton was the highest fee paid for a defender in English football at the time.

 Newcastle excelled in the first half of the 1995–96 season, leading the league by ten points on 23 December 1995 and holding a 12-point lead from early in January to 4 February.
 After a 2–0 defeat at West Ham on 21 February, the lead was cut to nine points.
 A 1–0 defeat at the hands of fellow title-challengers Manchester United cut the gap to a single point on 4 March.
 Within two weeks, Newcastle's lead evaporated and they were unable to recover it.
-Newcastle's 4–3 defeat to Liverpool on 3 April is widely considered to be a classic Premier League match.
+On 3 April, Newcastle's 4–3 defeat to Liverpool at Anfield, which ended with Keegan slumped over the advertising hoarding following Stan Collymore's late winner for Liverpool, is widely considered to be a classic Premier League match.
 With two games remaining, Newcastle and Manchester United both had 76 points.
 Newcastle managed a 1–1 draw against Nottingham Forest on 2 May, and another 1–1 draw against Tottenham Hotspur on the final day of the season.
 The title was won by Manchester United, whose 3–0 triumph at Middlesbrough would have been enough to win, regardless of Newcastle's result against Tottenham.
 Keegan stated in 2018 that if Newcastle had won the title in that season, the squad, which included players such as Ferdinand, Ginola, Beardsley, Lee, Darren Peacock, and Faustino Asprilla would have stayed together, built up momentum, and won more trophies.

 During the race for the 1995–96 title, Keegan directed remarks at the Manchester United manager, Alex Ferguson, during a post-match interview live on Sky Sports.
-His outburst — "I would love it if we beat them!
-Love it!" — is frequently referred to when describing their relationship.
+His outburst – "I would love it if we beat them!
+Love it!" – is frequently referred to when describing their relationship.
 In April 2003, it was named as Quote of the Decade in the Premier League 10 Seasons Awards and Most Memorable Quote in the 20 Seasons Awards in May 2012.
-It also appeared in Channel 4's 100 Greatest Sporting Moments.
+It also appeared at number 17 in Channel 4's 100 Greatest Sporting Moments.